SeaQL/seaql.github.io/SeaORM/versioned_docs/version-0.7.x/05-migration/01-setting-up-migration.md

 ### Core Crate

-This is where you put the application logics.
+This is where the application logic goes.

-Creates a workspace that contains core, entity and migration crate and includes the entity and migration crate as well.
+Create a workspace that contains core, entity and migration crates.

 ```toml title="Cargo.toml"
 [workspace]